 Troubleshooting Wireless Connections¶

 When it comes to wireless, there are a lot of things that can go wrong.
-From faulty hardware connections to radio interference to incompatible software/drivers, or simple settings mismatches, anything is possible, and it can be a challenge to make it all work on the first try.
-This section will cover some of the more common problems that have been encountered by pfSense® users and developers.
+From faulty hardware connections to radio interference to incompatible software or drivers, or simple settings mismatches, anything is possible, and it can be a challenge to make it all work on the first try.
+This section will cover some of the more common problems that have been encountered by users and developers of pfSense® software.

 Check the Antenna¶

 Before spending any time diagnosing an issue, double and triple check the antenna connection.
 If it is a screw-on type, ensure it is fully tightened.
 For mini-PCI cards, ensure the pigtail connectors are properly connected and snapped in place.
 Pigtails on mini-PCI cards are fragile and easy to break.
 After disconnecting and reconnecting pigtails a few times, they may need to be replaced.

 Check Wireless Status¶

 The status of connected wireless clients and nearby access points can be viewed by navigating to Status > Wireless.
 This menu option only appears when a wireless interface is present and enabled.